ThomasCluzel/python-image-segmentation/README.md

-# Picture2Avatar
+# Image segmentation with Python

-This project is a simple script that process a photograph to simplify the color palette and obtain an image with less shading.
+This project is a simple script that process a picture to simplify its color palette and obtain an image with less shading.

+It is only an experiment, not a ready-to-use software.

 ## Installation